UI Streaming

 - Backpressure is the SSE

-ReadableStream's own: the server pulls the nextfullStreampart only when the stream controller asks for it, so a slow client throttles upstream consumption naturally. - Cancellation flows through the SSE reader.
+ReadableStream's own: the server pulls the nextfullStreampart only when the stream controller asks for it, so a slow client throttles upstream consumption naturally.
+(With astore, a vanished client no longer throttles anything — the serializer drains the source into the store at full speed.) - Cancellation flows through the SSE reader.
 If the consumer breaks out of the

-for awaitoverreadDeuzStreamearly, the underlying response reader is cancelled in afinallyblock, which closes the body.
+for awaitearly, the underlying response reader is cancelled, which closes the body.
 To cancel the upstream provider request itself, pass anAbortSignalintostreamChat(see Abort) — aborting it resolves the turn withfinishReason: 'aborted'.

 Error handling